navcsdev/dfs_user_permission/README.md

 16 }
 ```

 The lines 5-15 is constant.
 It executes U times.
-Thus total work done O(U)
+Thus total work done O(U).

-The line 5-15: For each while loop they have been executed same number of times as the elements in staffs of user (max is number permissions of user) so the complexity is O(P)
+The line 5-15: For each while loop they have been executed same number of times as the elements in staffs of user (max is number permissions of user) so the complexity is O(P).

-combining these two separate works done the total work comes out to be O(U) + O(P) = O(U+P)
+Combining these two separate works done the total work comes out to be O(U) + O(P) = O(U+P)

 ## Question 1 and Question 4